monobilisim/monokit/README.md

     - Config: `/etc/mono/k8s.yaml`
     - Is a plugin, install it with `monokit plugin install k8sHealth`.

-- shutdownNotifier
-  - Notifies of a poweroff/poweron through the Slack webhook.

 - mysqlHealth
   - Checks MySQL health, including read and write operations.
   - Sends alarm notifications to a Slack webhook.